 The menu is small – but it has what I consider an ample selection of items to choose from.
 There are small plates and sides, seven gumbo’s (choose from mild, medium, hot), several entrees, and several sandwiches and salads – not to mention a handful of desserts.
 There is also a Child’s Plate on the menu – with three offerings for $7.

 Coffee and tea, other assorted beverages, and wine and beer round out the beverage offerings.

 I am not going into specifics on the other items offered on the menu for a reason.
 After one week in business two items that were previously on the menu are no longer offered.
 As to be expected in a newly opened restaurant, the staff is on a learning curve – but I expect that will improve given time.

-I wanted to order gumbo during my first visit, but I decided against doing so – I just was not hungry enough.
+I thought about ordering gumbo, but I just was not hungry enough.
 Celestin’s gumbo is served over rice with French bread.
 Instead, I ordered the El Cubano (panini of fresh baked ham, grio, Swiss cheese, pickles, yellow mustard, organic mayonnaise) ($14).
 I have made it a habit to compare the Cubano sandwiches served at various Sacramento restaurants in an attempt to discover the “best” (from a personal perspective) Cubano sandwich in town.